Criminal Defense Client Focused, Result Driven.

 Comprehensive Defense Against Criminal Charges in Los Angeles County

-No matter what you’ve been accused of, our attorneys have likely helped others facing similar circumstances.
+No matter what you’ve been accused of, our attorneys have likely represented others in similar circumstances as a criminal defense attorney in Los Angeles.

 We regularly represent clients facing criminal charges related to:

-• Child abuse: Accusations are commonly leveled against parents and professionals who work with children based on little evidence.
-To protect yourself and your family when facing child abuse charges, work with a firm that puts client well-being at the heart of its practice.
+• Child Abuse: Accusations are commonly made against parents and professionals who work with children, sometimes based on little evidence.
+To protect yourself and your family when facing child abuse charges, work with a firm that puts client well-being at the heart of its practice and has proven results as criminal defense attorneys in Los Angeles County.

-• Domestic violence: Whether the domestic violence allegations against you were false or exaggerated, our attorneys want to help you clear your name and protect your rights.
+• Domestic Violence: Whether the domestic violence allegations against you are false or exaggerated, our attorneys want to help you clear your name and protect your rights.
+Having a defense lawyer in Los Angeles on your side can make a pivotal difference in the path your case takes.

-• Drug offenses: Possession offenses are the most common, but we can defend you against drug charges related to distribution/sale, manufacturing, possession of paraphernalia, and more.
+• Drug Offenses: Possession offenses are the most common, but we can defend you against drug charges related to distribution or sale, manufacturing, possession of paraphernalia, and more.
+Our criminal lawyers in Los Angeles County are experienced at challenging evidence and fighting for your interests in all drug-related cases.

-• Driving under the influence (DUI): Whether you were accused of being over the legal limit for blood alcohol content or driving while impaired by drugs, our attorneys will fight to help you keep your license and resolve the charges as favorably as possible.
+• Driving Under the Influence (DUI): Whether you were accused of being over the legal limit for blood alcohol content or driving while impaired by drugs, our attorneys will fight to help you keep your license and work to resolve the charges as favorably as possible.
+As Los Angeles DUI defense attorneys, we know the intricacies of DMV hearings and local drunk driving laws.

-• Sex crimes: Conviction for a sex offense can result in lengthy prison sentences, steep fines, and mandatory sex offender registration.
-We work quickly to preserve your reputation and defend your freedom.
+• Sex Crimes: Conviction for a sex offense can result in lengthy prison sentences, steep fines, and mandatory sex offender registration.
+We work quickly to preserve your reputation and defend your freedom as your criminal defense attorney in Los Angeles County.

-• Violent crimes: Our experienced legal team doesn’t shy away from high-stakes cases.
-We are ready to defend you against charges that include assault and battery, manslaughter, and murder.
+• Violent Crimes: Our experienced legal team does not shy away from high-stakes cases.
+We are prepared to defend you against charges that include assault and battery, manslaughter, and murder.
+Trust our Los Angeles County criminal defense lawyers to represent you in these complex matters.

 We are Los Angeles criminal defense attorneys who prioritize justice and work tirelessly on behalf of the accused.
-We know that it feels like everything is stacked against you after an arrest, but you do have defense options, and we can help you explore them.
-We are a results-driven firm that will develop a creative defense strategy customized to fit your rights and best interests.
+We know that it can feel like everything is stacked against you after an arrest, but you do have defense options, and we can help you explore them.
+We are a results-driven firm, dedicated to developing creative defense strategies tailored to your rights and best interests.

 • Personalized Defense